-People found guilty of dangerous repetitive offenses face longer prison terms under Arizona Criminal Law.
+People with dangerous repetitive convictions face longer prison terms under Arizona Criminal Law.
 Instead of the minimum, presumptive, and maximum categories used for other dangerous offenders, those convicted of repetitive dangerous offenses are subject to a sentencing range split between presumptive, maximum, and increased maximum penalties.
 A person convicted of their second class 2 felony dangerous offense, for example, could expect a prison sentence of between 10.5 and 26.25 years.

 Dangerous Crimes Against Children